arangodb/arangodb/Documentation/Books/Manual/Scalability/Architecture.md

 data with the new leader.
 When the DBserver with the original leader copy comes back, it notices that it now holds a follower replica, resynchronizes its data with the new leader and order is restored.

+The following example will give you an idea of how failover has been implemented in ArangoDB Cluster:

+1. The _leader_ of a _shard_ (lets name it _DBServer001_) is going down.
+2. A _Coordinator_ is asked to return a document:

+    127.0.0.1:8530@_system> db.test.document("100069")

+3. The _Coordinator_ determines which server is responsible for this document and finds _DBServer001_
+4. The _Coordinator_ tries to contact _DBServer001_ and timeouts because it is not reachable.
+5. After a short while the _supervision_ (running in parallel on the _Agency_) will see that _heartbeats_ from _DBServer001_ are not coming in
+6. The _supervision_ promotes one of the _followers_ (say _DBServer002_), that is in sync, to be _leader_ and makes _DBServer001_ a _follower_.
+7. As the _Coordinator_ continues trying to fetch the document it will see that the _leader_ changed to _DBServer002_
+8. The _Coordinator_ tries to contact the new _leader_ (_DBServer002_) and returns the result:

+    {
+        "_key" : "100069",
+        "_id" : "test/100069",
+        "_rev" : "513",
+        "replication" : "😎"
+    }
+9. After a while the _supervision_ declares _DBServer001_ to be completely dead.
+10. A new _follower_ is determined from the pool of _DBservers_.
+11. The new _follower_ syncs its data from the _leade_r and order is restored.

+Please note that there may still be timeouts.
+Depending on when exactly the request has been done (in regard to the _supervision_) and depending on the time needed to reconfigure the Cluster the _Coordinator_ might fail with a timeout error!

+## Shard movement and resynchronization

-All shard data synchronizations are done in an incremental way, such that resynchronizations are quick.
-This technology allows to move shards (follower and leader ones) between DBservers without service interruptions.
+All _shard_ data synchronizations are done in an incremental way, such that resynchronizations are quick.
+This technology allows to move shards (_follower_ and _leader_ ones) between _DBServers_ without service interruptions.
-Therefore, an ArangoDB cluster can move all the data on a specific DBserver to other DBservers and then shut down that server in a controlled way.
+Therefore, an ArangoDB Cluster can move all the data on a specific _DBServer_ to other _DBServers_ and then shut down that server in a controlled way.
-This allows to scale down an ArangoDB cluster without service interruption, loss of fault tolerance or data loss.
-Furthermore, one can re-balance the distribution of the shards, either manually or automatically.
+This allows to scale down an ArangoDB Cluster without service interruption, loss of fault tolerance or data loss.
+Furthermore, one can re-balance the distribution of the _shards_, either manually or automatically.

 All these operations can be triggered via a REST/JSON API or via the graphical web UI.
-All fail-over operations are completely handled within the ArangoDB cluster.
+All fail-over operations are completely handled within the ArangoDB Cluster.

-Obviously, synchronous replication involves a certain increased latency for write operations, simply because there is one more network hop within the cluster for every request.
-Therefore the user can set the replication factor to 1, which means that only one copy of each shard is kept, thereby switching off synchronous replication.
+Obviously, synchronous replication involves a certain increased latency for write operations, simply because there is one more network hop within the Cluster for every request.
+Therefore the user can set the _replicationFactor_ to 1, which means that only one copy of each shard is kept, thereby switching off synchronous replication.
 This is a suitable setting for less important or easily recoverable data for which low latency write